apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Common.md

 | Option        | Description
 |---------------|-----------------------------------------------------------------------------
-| `DEFAULT`     | Accepts the auhentication response as is, and processes account state, if any.
+| `DEFAULT`     | Accepts the authentication response as is, and processes account state, if any.
 | `GROOVY`      | Examine the authentication response as part of a Groovy script dynamically.
 The responsibility of handling account state changes and warnings is entirely delegated to the script.
 | `REJECT_RESULT_CODE`  | An extension of the `DEFAULT` where account state is processed only if the result code of the authentication response is not blacklisted in the configuration.
 By default `INVALID_CREDENTIALS(49)` prevents CAS from handling account states.